-The Vermont Home Sharing Program is a unique program that helps individuals who live in their own home and require assistance by matching them to suitable housemates who can provide assistance.
+The HomeShare Vermont is a unique program that helps individuals who live in their own home and require assistance by matching them to suitable housemates who can provide assistance.
 While the program is not limited to elderly individuals, this article focuses on how aging persons who require assistance can benefit from this program.

-The Home Share Program works as follows.
-An aging Vermont resident who has extra room in their home, but requires assistance to remain living in their home, takes a housemate.
-The housemate, in exchange for rent or reduced rent, provides a variety of services such as meal preparation, light home maintenance, housekeeping, and non-medical, personal care.
+The home share program works as follows: An aging Vermont resident who has extra room in their home but requires assistance to remain living in their home takes a housemate.
+The housemate, in exchange for rent or reduced rent, provides a variety of services such as meal preparation, light home maintenance, housekeeping, and non-medical personal care.
 The actual services provided and the financial value is different with every program participant.

-The Vermont Home Sharing program is supported by the Vermont Adult Services Division of Disabilities, Aging and Independent Living (DAIL), and is administered via two non-profit sister organizations: HomeShare Vermont and HomeShare Now.
-(While these programs are not available statewide, one might consider moving to a county in which the program operates.)
-HomeShare Vermont operates in Addison, Chittenden, Franklin, and Grand Isle counties, while HomeShare Now operates in Caledonia, Lamoille, Orleans, Washington, Windsor, and Orange counties.
+The HomeShare Vermont is supported by the Vermont Adult Services Division of Disabilities, Aging and Independent Living (DAIL), and is administered via HomeShare Vermont.
+(While this program is not available statewide, one might consider moving to a county in which the program operates.)
+HomeShare Vermont operates in Addison, Chittenden, Franklin, Grand Isle, Lamoille, Orange, and Washington counties, as well as the Town of Brandon.

-Background screenings, logistical assistance in helping the parties to find the right match, and assistance structuring the arrangement to assure both parties receive the benefits they require are provided by both organizations.
+Background screenings, logistical assistance in helping the parties find the right match, and assistance structuring the arrangement to assure both parties receive the benefits they require are provided by both organizations.

-The primary benefit the administering agencies provide is matching people seeking affordable housing and caregiving opportunities with elderly Vermonters who have a home, wish to live independently, but require help with basic homemaking activities.
+The primary benefit that the administering agencies provide is matching people seeking affordable housing and caregiving opportunities with elderly Vermonters who have a home, wish to live independently, but require help with basic homemaking activities.

 The range of assistance options provided by caregivers (housemates) typically includes, but is not limited to the following:

-The application process consists of an initial interview, a background and reference check, and a screening interview between matched applicants.
-To learn more about the Home Sharing program, visit the Vermont DDAS webpage.
+The application process consists of an initial interview, background and reference check, and a screening interview between matched applicants.
+To apply, one has three options: